aliceh0ng/Cellpose-Biosensor/README.md

 ### 4. Add your images

-Raw images are not in git.
-Put your 16-bit stacks in `data/raw/16bit_all/`:
+Put your 16-bit stacks from Zeiss in `data/raw/16bit_all/`:

 ```bash
 mkdir -p data/raw/16bit_all